Robstown, Texas: Climate

 The climate in Robstown is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification system, Robstown has a humid subtropical climate, Cfa on climate maps.
+Robstown enjoys a great amount of sunshine all year round and will mildly see precipitation depending on the climate and influence of the Gulf of Mexico.

 Demographics

 2020 census

 As of the 2020 United States census, there were 10,143 people, 4,137 households, and 2,731 families residing in the city.

 2019

 As of 2019, the Census Bureau estimates the population to be 11,261 people and consisting of 3,728 households.
 Owner-occupied housing is 58.1%.
 The average household has 3.06 persons.
 The racial makeup of the city was 5.6% White, 0.2% Native American, 0.1% Asian, and 0.9% from two or more races.
 Hispanics or Latinos of any race were 93.8% of the population.
 Non-Hispanic Whites were 5.8% of the population.
 Median value of housing was $52,900.
 Median gross rent was $688 per month.